Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-This Vegan Couscous Salad is fresh, flavorful, and healthful—the perfect midday pick-me-up or side dish!
+This Vegan Couscous Salad is fresh, flavorful, and vibrant—the perfect midday pick-me-up or side dish in 30 minutes.

 Vegan Couscous Salad with cucumbers, tomatoes, avocado, lemon, and basil

-Looking for a fresh, healthy, simple vegan pasta salad?
+Looking for a fresh, vibrant, simple vegan pasta salad?
 This Vegan Couscous Salad is all that and more!

 Close up of Vegan Couscous Salad

-• Vegetable broth.
-To cook the couscous in to infuse flavor.
-You can buy it or make your own from vegetable scraps.
+Cook the couscous in broth instead of water to infuse flavor.
+You can buy vegetable broth at the supermarket or make your own from vegetable scraps.

 All ingredients for vegan couscous salad including cucumber, tomato, salt, lemon, vegetable broth, olive oil, pearl couscous. basil, avocado, and pepper